*This is a longer piece, maybe the opening chapter to something I’m working on. Please excuse typo’s and errors.

 So the Briggs game shouldn’t have been that big.
 Rivalry, sure, but it shouldn’t have meant that much.
 Yes, they had Jaylen Calloway.
 Yes they were athletic.
 But they’d lost as many games as they won.
 We were on our way to states.

 But the sides, the monuments, the town, the game.
 The coaches wouldn’t say what it had become—a racial thing.
 B.D.
-Briggs, the black school against Stonewall, the white school.
+Briggs, the black school, against Stonewall High, the white school.
 Yeah, we had four black guys on our whole team, just like Briggs had a few white dudes, but as we stood there, facing off, everyone watching us saw it too.
 They’d made it that way.
 They’d wanted it that way.

 When Briggs took the opening kickoff to the house things went nuclear.
 It was all they needed to believe they could beat us.
 The Briggs side of the stadium ignited.
 I mean, the entire side of the bleachers leaped into the air and came down with a crash.
 After he lit into everyone, Coach Campbell, his face like a strawberry, did his clapping thing he did when he was trying to keep us focused.
 We couldn’t even hear him.
 We couldn’t hear a thing.